taco-paco/alpaca/README.md

 [Example project](https://github.com/taco-paco/starknet-exp).

 P.S.
 Proper error messages are yet to come, so make sure your port isn't occupied when launching.

 ## alpaca-addon
-alpaca-addon is what really makes this possible.
+_alpaca-addon_ is what really makes this possible.
 It is an npm package and can be used in any other project.
 Under the hood it spins up [starknet-devnet-rs](https://github.com/0xSpaceShard/starknet-devnet-rs).

-The code will be published in a separate repo in the near future.
+The code may be found [here](https://github.com/taco-paco/alpaca-addon).

 ### P.S.
 That was a pet project at the beginning in which I poured my soul, but I hope it can evolve in something more.